myoualid/ifc-101-course/episode-09/streamlit-ifc-template/README.md

 ## Instructions

-In your desired location in your machine, clone the repo with :

-`git clone ifc-streamlit`

 ## Install Python
 For the latest streamlit versions, we need to have python 3.10 and higher install *(as of Octobre 2022)*.